Skip to main content

 Can I get the COVID-19 vaccine if I am breastfeeding?

 Yes.
-Although women who are breastfeeding were not included in the clinical trials, data have indicated that COVID-19 is not transmitted through breast milk and vaccination has not caused a concern either.
+COVID-19 is not transmitted through breast milk and vaccination has not caused a concern either.

-In addition, women do not need to delay breastfeeding for any period of time before or after they have been vaccinated.
+In addition, breastfeeding does not need to be delayed for any period of time before or after vaccination.

 Babies may benefit from antibodies or immune cells introduced through breast milk after the mother is vaccinated.
 This is called passive immunity.